 - Mold spores.
 These tend to float in the air in the summer, though in warmer areas mold spores may stay in the air year-round.

 Symptoms of outdoor allergies

 Outdoor allergies can cause

 Allergic rhinitis.
 Better known as "hay fever."
-Symptoms of allergic rhinitis include:
+Symptoms include: